The Benefits of Coffee with Friends

 - As you share your first laugh with your friend, the endorphins do the rest of the work: you start feeling better and your problems suddenly seem more relative.

-Coffee and friends: how to be “present”
+Coffee with friends: how to be “present”

-This is important to keep in mind.
+This is worth keeping in mind.

 The power of emotional anchors

 Here’s another interesting point.
 Emotional anchors are specific moments that your brain classifies as positive and enriching, worth storing in your memory and calling to mind at difficult times.

 - Here’s another example.
 You’ve just had a great time with your friends over coffee.
 You talked about everything: you laughed, cried, and gave sound advice.

 - All of those emotions stay in your brain and create anchors, moments that you can think of tomorrow if your day doesn’t go so well.